A Strawberry Farming Equipment Case study: Wireless Soil Sensors in Efficient Strawberry Farming

 · The moisture data helps them to optimize irrigation and soil moisture for best crop productivity.

 · Soil temperature data tells the team the right time for planting and when frost protection is needed.
+This reduces labor costs.

 · With the salinity data, they can optimize dimensioning and timing for fertilizers.
 The additional cost ofunnecessary fertilizers is thus eliminated.

 · With up-to-date underground soil data, the farm can forecast more accurately how long the growing season is likely to continue.